OmarSuarezDoro/Crystals-Kyber-OOP-CC/README.md

 ## 4. Main Concepts

+The first thing we need to do, in order to understand Kyber is learning about **Mathematical fundamentals** that Kyber is based.

 | Concept | Short Description |
 | ------- | ----------------- |
 | Lattice | A lattice is a mathematic structure, which is built by lineal combinations of a n -vectors, where n define the dimention of the lattice. |